<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 You must clearly define why you deliver value to your ideal target customer, how you communicate that promise, and what needs to happen to facilitate the buying process online.

-I ask our prospects this question, and too often I hear vague answers like we are great at service or our quality is the best, or we have great designs.
+I ask our prospects this question, and too often, I hear vague answers like we are great at service, our quality is the best, or we have great designs.
 These things in and of themselves are not valuable to your customers.
-Unless you can specify how their world gets better, their problems go away, or their goals are achieved, then you are not adding value by saying quality, service, design.

 You can't focus your digital marketing strategy unless you are very clear on the value you add and why your prospects and customers consider it valuable in the first place.